-An Environmental Report, completed in June 2016, was conducted by an independent third party and in consultation with affected First Nations, the Métis Nation of Ontario, landowners, government agencies and others.
+An Environmental Report, completed in June 2016, was conducted by an independent third party and in consultation with affected Indigenous communities, landowners, government agencies and others.
 Please view the Environmental Report here.

 We value the thoughts and ideas of interested parties.
 Feedback received from the public, through our information sessions and other a venues, was instrumental in evaluating and ultimately confirming the final preferred route for the pipeline.
 Public information sessions were held on Feb.
 3 and Feb.
 4. We thank all of those who came out to review project details and provide feedback.

 We've been safely operating in Ontario for more than 100 years, and carry our strong and established safety culture to each and every project.
 Safety is our top priority, and Union Gas pipelines and facilities are designed to meet stringent safety codes and requirements of the Canadian Standards Association and the Technical Standards and Safety Authority.

 We are also a big contributor to the economic vitality of the province.
 Our experienced pipeline contractors, for example, will use many local resources to build pipelines and where possible will procure materials from the local community.